PoOnesNerfect/tosserror/README.md

 }
 ```

 Should this be a default feature?
-Let me know by leaving a thumbs up to [this PR]().
+Let me know by leaving a thumbs up to [set "thiserror" as a default feature PR](https://github.com/PoOnesNerfect/tosserror/pull/1).

 ## Generated Code from `derive(Toss)`